DISLMcGill/pandas-query-generator/README.md

-  -h, --help            show this help message and exit --schema SCHEMA       Path to the relational schema JSON file --params PARAMS       Path to the user-defined parameters JSON file --export-directory EXPORT_DIRECTORY
+  -h, --help            show this help message and exit --schema SCHEMA       Path to the relational schema JSON file --params PARAMS       Path to the user-defined parameters JSON file --output-directory OUTPUT_DIRECTORY
-                        Path to export results to --verbose VERBOSE     Whether or not to print extra generation information
+                        Directory to write results to --verbose VERBOSE     Whether or not to print extra generation information
 ```